China Might Cause A ‘Dangerous’ Split In The Internet, FCC Chief Warns

 “We don’t want the internet to be Balkanized.”

-Already, China heavily regulates its internet, and has blocked several websites in the Middle Kingdom.
+Already, China heavily regulates its internet and has blocked several websites in the Middle Kingdom.
 Many of these blocked websites include some of the most popular in the world, such as Facebook, Twitter, and Instagram.

-Even animated comedy show South Park was banned and scrubbed from all Sino-sites after it voiced support for Hong Kong protestors, as reported by The Inquisitr.
+Even animated comedy show South Park was banned and scrubbed from all Sino-sites after it voiced support for Hong Kong protesters, as reported by The Inquisitr.

 Pai then went on specifically to address Chinese technology firm Huawei.
 Already, the company has faced much opposition in the United States, and President Trump even added the firm to a trade blacklist back in May, calling it a potential risk to national security.